 Over a three stretch in 2008-2011, thousands of Realtors left from the profession as a result of the 2007-2008 housing crisis.
 Ten years later COVID shook up the housing market, leading to huge price gains and big commission paychecks for agents.
-Today, real estate is still a fantastic career or side hustle despite high interest rates the emerged in 2022.
+Today, real estate is still a fantastic career or side hustle despite high interest rates and low housing supply.

 Considering a career in real estate sales?
 First it's important to understand how agents get paid including the total percentage of the sale that agents earn.